-annual hourly $1^{\circ}C$ zone air temperature bin frequencies: number of hours that the zone air temperature has values within given bins ($1^{\circ}C$ bin width) for the one-year simulation period.
+annual hourly $1^{\circ}C$ zone air temperature bin frequency: the number of hours that the zone air temperature has values within a given bin (1°C bin width) for the one-year simulation period.

-annual incident unshaded total solar radiation (diffuse and direct): sum of direct solar radiation and diffuse solar radiation that strikes a given surface for the entire one-year simulation period when no shading is present; e.g., for hourly simulation programs this is the sum of the hourly total incident solar radiation for the one-year simulation period.
+annual incident unshaded total solar radiation (diffuse and direct): the sum of direct solar radiation and diffuse solar radiation that strikes a given surface for the entire one-year simulation period when no shading is present.
+Informative Note: For example, for hourly simulation programs this is the sum of the hourly total incident solar radiation for the one-year simulation period.

-annual mean zone air temperature: the average zone air temperature for the one-year simulation period; e.g., for hourly simulation programs this is the average of the hourly zone air temperatures for the one-year simulation period.
+annual mean zone air temperature: the average zone air temperature for the one-year simulation period.
+Informative Note: For example, for hourly simulation programs this is the average of the hourly zone air temperatures for the one-year simulation period.

-annual sensible cooling load: sensible cooling load for the entire one-year simulation period; e.g., for hourly simulation programs this is the sum of the hourly sensible cooling loads for the one-year simulation period.
+annual sensible cooling load: the sensible cooling load for the entire one-year simulation period.
+Informative Note: For example, for hourly simulation programs this is the sum of the hourly sensible cooling loads for the one-year simulation period.

-annual transmitted solar radiation (diffuse and direct): sum of direct solar radiation and diffuse solar radiation that passes through a given window for the entire one-year simulation period.
+annual transmitted solar radiation (diffuse and direct): the sum of direct solar radiation and diffuse solar radiation that passes through a given window for the entire one-year simulation period.
 This quantity does not include radiation that is absorbed in the glass and conducted inward as heat.
-This quantity may be taken as the optically transmitted solar radiation through a window that is backed by a perfectly absorbing black cavity.
+Informative Note: This quantity may be taken as the optically transmitted solar radiation through a window that is backed by a perfectly absorbing black cavity.

-apparatus dew point (ADP): the effective coil surface temperature when there is dehumidification; this is the temperature to which all the supply air would be cooled if 100% of the supply air contacted the coil.
+apparatus dew point (ADP): the effective coil surface temperature when there is dehumidification.
 On the psychrometric chart, this is the intersection of the condition line and the saturation curve, where the condition line is the line going through entering air conditions with slope defined by the sensible heat ratio ([gross sensible capacity]/[gross total capacity]).
 (Also see gross sensible capacity and gross total capacity.)
+Informative Note: The ADP is the temperature to which all the supply air would be cooled if 100% of the supply air contacted the coil.

-building thermal envelope and fabric: includes the building thermal envelope as defined in ASHRAE Terminology,1 as well as internal thermal capacitance and heat and mass transfer between internal zones.
+building thermal envelope and fabric: elements of a building which enclose spaces, and which control or regulate heat and mass transfer between the interior spaces and the building exterior, the internal thermal capacitance, and heat and mass transfer between internal zones.

-bypass factor (BF): can be thought of as the percentage of the distribution air that does not come into contact with the cooling coil; the remaining air is assumed to exit the coil at the average coil temperature (apparatus dew point).
+bypass factor (BF): the percentage of the distribution air that does not come into contact with the cooling coil; the remaining air is assumed to exit the coil at the average coil temperature (apparatus dew point).
 (See also apparatus dew point.)